DynamicsUFPR/recurrence-microstates-python/README.md

 ## Library usage guide

-The library has been written with a structure similar to its [Julia' version](https://github.com/DynamicsUFPR/RecurrenceMicrostatesAnalysis.jl), so you can use its documentation as a reference.
+The library has been written with a structure similar to [Julia' version](https://github.com/DynamicsUFPR/RecurrenceMicrostatesAnalysis.jl), so you can use its documentation as a reference.
 However, since `RMAPy` is not a native library like `RecurrenceMicrostatesAnalysis.jl`, there are some variations in the settings.